katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 programmatically pull data into their analyses.
 (Quoted from the NEON Observatory Blog story:
 <a href="https://www.neonscience.org/observatory/observatory-blog/api-data-availability-viewer-now-live-neon-data-portal" target ="_blank"> API and data availability viewer now live on the NEON data portal</a>.)

+There are actually many types or constructions of APIs.
+If you're interested you can [read a little more about them here](https://stoplight.io/api-types/)

 ### Anatomy of an API call